ollybolly/iNaturalist_Bioblitz_photo_presentations/README.md

 The slideshow is a reveal.js page that **references its images by relative path** (the slide pictures in `slides/`, the `collage.png` and the logo).
 It is not a single self-contained file.
 So:

 - **Open `slideshow.html` from inside its output folder.** Moving the HTML on its own will break the images.
+- **No internet needed to play it.** Reveal.js is bundled into the folder (`reveal.js/`) on the first run, so once built the slideshow runs offline.
 - **To share it, keep the folder together.** Zip the whole `<project>_slideshow` folder, or at least ship `slideshow.html` alongside its `slides/` folder, `collage.png` and the logo.
 - The optional `slideshow.pdf` is a single portable file, handy for emailing.